Each and every sustainability-related word you have always wanted to know.

 This process is called ”upcycling”, where waste becomes a new and more valuable resource that can be used as a raw material.
 And no, it does NOT stink!
 Why would you think that?
 It Smells Like Teen Spirit!

-Upcycling is a process that gives waste a second chance.
+Upcycling is a process that gives waste a second chance with an higher value.

 Sometimes the waste itself doesn’t even need to be processed and transformed which saves even more energy, it’s called Trashion.